Kate Chase: Marriage and divorce

-Chase married Rhode Island Governor William Sprague, a textile magnate, on November 12, 1863 at Chase's home in Washington.
+Chase married former Governor of Rhode Island and that state's current U.S. Senator William Sprague, a textile magnate, on November 12, 1863.
+Fifty people were invited to the ceremony, which took place in the parlor of the mansion where she lived with her father.
+The guests included President Abraham Lincoln and his entire cabinet (with the exception of Montgomery Blair, who refused to attend) senators, governors, generals, diplomats, and select congressmen.
+An additional 500 people were invited to the reception which followed.
+Lincoln's wife, Mary Todd Lincoln, who strongly disliked both Chases, did not attend.

 Sprague's wedding gift to her was a tiara of matched pearls and diamonds that cost more than $50,000.
 As the bride entered the room, the U.S. Marine Band played "The Kate Chase March" that composer Thomas Mark Clark had written for the occasion.

-President Lincoln attended the reception, but his wife, who strongly disliked both Chases, did not.
+There was much speculation in Washington leading up to the wedding - and by historians afterward - that Kate's attraction to Sprague may have been monetary, as her father was losing money by serving as Treasury Secretary, and had a burning desire to be President, which required sufficient funds to mount a campaign.
+Sprague was not educated, having left school early to join the family business, and was small, thin and not particularly attractive by the standards of the day.
+He was, however, very rich.

 Chase and Sprague had four children: William "Willie" (b.
 1865), Ethel (b.
 1869), Catherine (b.
 1872) and Portia (b.
 1873).
 Sprague had problems with alcohol, had affairs with other women, and lost huge sums of money in poorly conceived business ventures.
 Some evidence suggests that he engaged in illegal cotton trading during the war.